Is Linear Feedback on Smoothed Dynamics Sufficient for Stabilizing Contact-Rich Plans?: Abstract

 \section{Abstract}

 Designing planners and controllers for contact-rich manipulation is extremely challenging as contact violates the smoothness conditions that many gradient-based controller synthesis tools assume.
 Contact smoothing approximates a non-smooth system with a smooth one, allowing one to use these synthesis tools more effectively.
 However, applying classical control synthesis methods to smoothed contact dynamics remains relatively under-explored.
 This paper analyzes the efficacy of linear controller synthesis using differential simulators based on contact smoothing.
 We introduce natural baselines for leveraging contact smoothing to compute (a) open-loop plans robust to uncertain conditions and/or dynamics, and (b) feedback gains to stabilize around open-loop plans.
 Using robotic bimanual whole-body manipulation as a testbed, we perform extensive empirical experiments on over 300 trajectories and analyze why LQR seems insufficient for stabilizing contact-rich plans.
-The video summarizing this paper and hardware experiments is found \href{https://youtu.be/HLaKi6qbwQg?si=_zCAmBBD6rGSitm9}{here}.
+The summary and the experiments videos can be found \href{https://youtu.be/HLaKi6qbwQg?si=2IucjMBtXp5Sd9Ji}{here}.